jotaelesalinas/laravel-adminless-ldap-auth/README.md

 ## Auth UI scaffold

-You can build your login system around `Auth`, but as you already probably know, Laravel provides an amazing scaffold for authentication.
+You can build your own login system around `Auth`, but as you already probably know, Laravel provides an amazing scaffold for authentication.
 Here's how you can use it.

 ### Create the auth routes, controllers and views